List of Weapons

 Flexible

 Weapons: Any meleeThe weapon is composed of a chain or rope, which allows the weapon to excel at surcubventing opponents' defensive guards.
-Using a bonus action, you are able to negate the AC bonus from the target's shield on your next attack.
+You don't roll with disadvantage if the target takes the dodge action.

 Double-Ended

-Weapons: Hafted or Long-hiltedYou can use the two weapon fighting rules for a double-ended weapons.
+Weapons: Hafted or Long-hiltedYou can use the two weapon fighting rules for a double-ended weapon and still add your ability bonus to damage.
 If the weapon isn't considered light for you, you need to use a bonus action to make an off-hand attack.
 The damage rolled from the off-hand is halved.

 Loading